sw180283/comp110-evaluation/README.md

 Time-bound - Next week, I'll check to see if I have uploaded 1 think for each of these projects

 ##Week 3
+For this week we have been working more on understind OOP, in particular, towards our group project games.
+In addition to this, we have been incorporating agile and scrum work flow into our agile essay proposal and group project.
+I have written my proposal for my essay and should aim to improve upon the issues I discusses in my previous evaluation.
+In particular, I should aim to improve my academic structure and focus for my essay.
+I have struggled understanding the live coding sessions involving OOP and often got lost in the thought process of why and how things were done.
+My confidence is preventing me from asking questions which only furthers the issue.
+Specific - Review the OOP live coding sections and make a object class for player
+Measurable - The player class works in the same way as coin and spike
+Achievable - The basic code is on github and should be able to duplicate a similar result
+Relevant - This would be used in my group project for object classes
+Time-bound - Next week, if I can't complete this task, I should approach my lecturer